jacobpatterson1549/m3u-playlist-creator/README.md

 ## Building

+The following examples build all executables to a `./build` folder.
+Move the executable application to the base location of the music files for the playlists.

-Build the application with `go build ./...` and it run with `./m3u-playlist-creator`
+Build the application with `go build ./... -o build/m3u-playlist-creator`

-Build a Windows version of the application with `GOOS=windows GOARCH=amd64 go build -o m3u-playlist-creator.exe ./...`
+Build a Windows version of the application with `GOOS=windows GOARCH=amd64 go build -o build/m3u-playlist-creator.exe`

 Run tests with `go test ./... --cover`